 - Coordinates: 41.315005, 19.445773

-- About 400 meters from the Venetian Tower.
+- It’s located about 500 meters from the Venetian Tower.

 Author’s Rating:

-On one hand, the Durrës Amphitheater stands as a grand architectural monument.
-Here are a few facts about it:
+On the one hand, the Durrës Amphitheater is a grand architectural monument.
+Here are just a few facts about it:

-- The amphitheater was built in the 1st century AD.
-It’s a genuine example of ancient architecture.
+- The amphitheater was built in the 1st century AD — a genuine example of ancient Roman architecture.

-- For the first 300 years, it served its intended purpose for gladiatorial combat.
+- For the first 300 years, it served its original purpose, hosting gladiator fights.

-- It’s the largest and oldest amphitheater in the Balkans that is still preserved.
-This is not my claim; it’s a fact from Wikipedia.
+- It is the largest and oldest surviving amphitheater in the Balkans — and that’s not just my opinion, but a verified fact from Wikipedia.

 - Coordinates: 41.312243, 19.444975

-- If you don’t enter the amphitheater’s inner areas or the stands, you can view it for free, 24/7.
+- If you don’t plan to enter the inner parts or climb the stands, you can view the amphitheater from the outside for free, 24/7.

 Author’s Rating: